nvseenu/timbre/README.md

 ## Profiling

-> Currently Clj only
+> Now available for both Clj **and** Cljs

-The usual recommendation for Clojure profiling is: use a good **JVM profiler** like [YourKit], [JProfiler], or [VisualVM].
+The traditional recommendation for Clojure profiling has been: use a good **JVM profiler** like [YourKit], [JProfiler], or [VisualVM].

-And these can certainly do the job.
+And these can do the job.
 But as with many Java tools, they can be a little hairy and often heavy-handed.
 Timbre includes a simple, lightweight alternative.

-Wrap forms that you'd like to profile with the `p` macro and give them a name:
+Wrap forms that you'd like to profile with the `p` macro and give them a name (keyword id):

 ```clojure
 (defn my-fn